gchq/stroom-docs/install-guide/configuration/configuration.md

 Stroom configuration file (config.yml) - myProperty: "${STROOM_ENV_VAR:-789}"
 ```

+Note that environment variables are only set into the container on start.
+Any changes to the env file will not take effect until the container is (re)started.

 ### Configuration files

 The following shows the basic structure of a stack with respect to the location of the configuration files: